Help your hamster cool off in the heat

 • Frozen bottle Fill a plastic bottle with water and freeze it.
 Wrap it in a cloth and place it in the cage.
 Your hamster can lean against the bottle to cool off.

-Change the water in the bottle regularly
+Change bottle water regularly

 Offer water-rich foods